tonghuikang/blog/_posts/2025-09-07-principles-for-ai-products.md

 ## AI should respect my time and attention

-I recently found out about an interesting query to ask an offline LLM - "Is there a seahorse emoji?".
-I journaled it and wanted to credit the first person who asked this question to AI.
-This is a task suitable for deep research - you want AI to search multiple sources, compare and contrast them, and then tell me the answer.
+Recently, there is an interesting query to ask an offline LLM - "Is there a seahorse emoji?".
+It is a great query that even most LLMs today that are touted to have PhD level intelligence fumble with.
+I ought to give credit to the person who discovered this query, in my journals.

+Finding out who discovered this query is a task suitable for deep research - you want AI to search multiple sources, compare and contrast them, and then tell me the answer.

 I expect the answer to be very simple - find me the earliest verifiable publication, and also how confident you are with the answer.